New Lifts for Whistler Blackcomb in 2018

 Take a guided tour and climb to the top of Whistler Peak on the Via Ferrata or “Iron Way”, a specially engineered vertical pathway.
 No prior experience needed.

-13. Gaze at a Glacier – or Get Closer
+13. Gaze or Glide down a Glacier

 These massive ice formations are found on Whistler, Blackcomb and surrounding mountains – their size and scale is sure to impress.
 Even better – take a guided tour and go for a hike and a slide on one!

-14. Wine and dine on high
+14. Wine and Dine on High

 From BBQs at the Horstman Hut to wine flights at Steeps Grill & Wine bar, and salmon bakes at the Crystal Hut there is an incredible array of dining options on both mountains along with a host of culinary events throughout the summer.
 Must-do?
 A sunset Mountain Top Summer Feast at 6000 ft.